Address:

 Andrey Kormilitzin

-I am a senior researcher at the Department of Psychiatry, Translational Neuroscience group and a member of the Mathematical Institute, Data Science and Stochastic Analysis group, both at the University of Oxford.
+I am a senior researcher at the Department of Psychiatry, Translational Neuroscience group and a member of the Mathematical Institute, Data Science and Stochastic Analysis group, both at the University of Oxford

 I have developed an interdisciplinary research programme around statistical machine learning, natural language processing, human-computer interaction, and the mathematics of multidimensional data streams specifically, systems that evolve over time under the influence of random processes.
 Broadly, my interests are focused on clinical healthcare applications and on the translation of advanced computational methods to challenges in learning from large, real-world biomedical data and the development of tools with direct relevance to clinical outcomes for patients and practicing healthcare clinicians.